syncfusion/blazor-docs/src/heatmap/heatmap-chart/selection.md

----
-title: "Selection"
-component: "Heatmap"
-description: "This section describes the cell selection in heat map"
----

 # Selection

 In the HeatMap, the cell selection is used to select the single or multiple heat map cells at runtime and get the selected cell details using the `CellSelected`  event.
 You can enable this cell selection using the `AllowSelection` property.